How to Avoid Fighting Rust Borrow Checker

 - Every struct that holds bump-allocated borrow need to also have lifetime annotation of the bump allocator.

 Adding or removing lifetime for one thing may involve refactoring many code that use it, which can be huge work.
-Be careful in planning what lifetime parameters it needs.
+(AI can help in these kinds of refactoring.)

 Bump doesn't implement Sync, so &Bump is not Send.
 It cannot be shared across threads (even if it can share, there will be lifetime constraint that force you to use structured concurrency).
 It's recommended to have separated bump allocator in each thread, locally.